rwmjones/rhrq-riscv-extensions/article.md

 `Zp*`).
 These very roughly correspond to MMX/SSE/AVX on x86, but RISC-V adds more flexibility and a different (and simpler) programming paradigm.
-It is expected that when hardware with these instructions appear, they will be widely used in binaries (as happens on x86).
+It is expected that when hardware with these instructions appears, they will be widely used in binaries (as happens on x86).

-A whole article could be written about the vector extension (which is in fact a large collection of extensions), here are a couple:
+A whole article could be written about the vector extension (which is in fact a large collection of extensions); here are a couple:
 [Adventures with RISC-V Vectors and LLVM](https://llvm.org/devmtg/2019-04/slides/TechTalk-Kruppe-Espasa-RISC-V_Vectors_and_LLVM.pdf), [Programming with RISC-V Vector Instructions](https://gms.tf/riscv-vector.html).